JuanSCaicedo/JuanSCaicedo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my company
+- 🔭 I’m currently working on my Projects
 - 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on My Projects
 - 🤔 I’m looking for help with PHP
 - 💬 Ask me about Myself
 - 📫 How to reach me: juan.caicedo@juancaicedodevops.xyz
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: nose
+- ⚡ Fun fact: The first website, created by Tim Berners-Lee in 1991, was hosted on the CERN server.
+It provided information about the World Wide Web (WWW) and marked the beginning of the web era as we know it today.